 • There are no protected lands in the development.
 A small portion of the Bennett Mountain SMHA is in the western most portion of the west side of the development.
-This area will remain forested and be part of the project's trail system.
+This area will remain forested and be part of the project's trail system and open area.